inocan-group/aws-orchestrate/docs/wrapper.md

 This will be enforced by Typescript when you return from your function.
 What about when you're returning to a API Gateway caller?
 No problem, there is zero difference, you just return the body and the `wrapper` function will ensure that the message will be prepared in an appropriate manner for API Gateway.

-So imaging that you have an API Gateway caller then you would return like this:
+So imagine that you have an API Gateway caller then you would return like this:

 ```typescript
 const fn: IHandlerFunction<void, IResponse> = (request, context) => {